yasudakn/kubeflow-pipelines-clv/deploy/README.md

 ## Building and deploying the pipelines

-Building and deploying of the pipelines and components have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
+The process of building and deploying of the pipelines and pipeline components have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build process goes through the following steps:
 1. Create a docker image to support custom build steps
 1. Build the base image for the lightweigh Python helper components.
 The name of the image is provided as a build parameter.
 1. Build the image that hosts AutoML Tables components.
 The name of the image is provided as a build parameter.